Papa Jackson

-Early life and career
+Early life and education

-Gemperle came from a poor family in Alcala, Pangasinan.
+Gemperle was born in an impoverished family from Alcala, Pangasinan.
 At the age of 10, he became a farmer, a hog raiser and a vendor.
-He joined and won a modeling contest while in his high school years before he went to Manila for his studies, and later graduated of mass communication course at the Polytechnic University of the Philippines.
+By his high school years, he joined and won a modeling contest before moving to Manila for his studies until graduating with a bachelor's degree of mass communication at the Polytechnic University of the Philippines.